ItsMeLucifer/WeatherDrobe/README.md

 ### *Virtual Wardrobe*

-In the virtual wardrobe, users can browse their own collection, which is automatically downloaded from the [Firebase server](#storing-data-on-the-server).
+In the virtual wardrobe, users can browse their own collection, which is automatically downloaded from the Firebase server (Check [Data Fetching](#data-fetching)).
 When you click on a piece of clothing, informations about it appears on the screen.
 In the future we are also planning a function of editing and deleting the created clothes.
 <div align='center'>
 <img src="./github/img/virtual_wardrobe%20(1).png"
      alt="Outfit Creator - Temperature"